Edward Langtry: Yachting

 Gertrude remained in the ownership of Langtry for the 1874 sailing season.
+She was sold to Henry W. Acland at the end of 1874.

 Jane Frances Price

 Edward Langtry's first wife was Jane Frances Price (1850–1871).
 They married in St Helier, Jersey, on 10 March 1869; she was 18 and he was 22 years of age.
-Her parents, Elizabeth Pratt Lepper (1822–1902) and Francis Price (1804–1894), were residents of Jersey but both had been born in Ireland, she in Co.
-Antrim and he in Co.
-Down.
+Her parents, Elizabeth Pratt Lepper (1822–1902) and Francis Price (1804–1894), were residents of Jersey but both had been born in Ulster in the north of Ireland, she in County Antrim and he in County Down.
 Coming from the Belfast area, they would have been aware of the Langtry family background in mercantile and shipping.
-Before he retired, Francis Price worked as a civil servant in Ceylon (Sri Lanka), and like Edward Langtry's father had an interest in natural history.
-Both contributed specimens to the Natural History and Philosophical Society in Belfast and it seem likely that they were acquainted.
+Before he retired, Francis Price worked as a civil servant in Ceylon, and like Edward Langtry's father had an interest in natural history.
+Both contributed specimens to the Natural History and Philosophical Society in Belfast and it seems likely that they were acquainted.

-On 18 November 1873 Jane's younger sister, Elizabeth Anne Price (1855–1940), married William Inglis Le Breton (1845–1924), brother of Emilie Charlotte Le Breton (1853–1929).
+On 18 November 1873, Jane's younger sister, Elizabeth Anne Price (1855–1940), married William Inglis Le Breton (1845–1924), brother of Emilie Charlotte Le Breton (1853–1929).
 He was an army officer attached to the Indian Staff Corps, Public Works Department, Bombay (Mumbai), described as a comptroller, dealing with financial and compliance matters.
 He had returned to Britain from India in 1873 to marry, but it seems that Elizabeth Anne Price was not his first choice of bride.
-In June and July 1873, banns of marriage were read in St Mary's Church, Battersea announcing the forthcoming marriage of William Inglis Le Breton to Martha Mary Elizabeth Pickering.
+In June and July 1873, banns of marriage were read in St Mary's Church, Battersea, announcing the forthcoming marriage of William Inglis Le Breton to Martha Mary Elizabeth Pickering.
 She was the daughter of railway engineer Edward Pickering, who was living in Jersey with his family whilst he constructed the Jersey Railway from St Aubin to St Catherine's.
 Edward Pickering was from a family of engineers, who with his brothers had constructed railways in various parts of the world, including South America and South Africa.
 His sister was Alice Tredwell, who had managed the construction of a section of the Great Indian Peninsula Railway in an area of India where William Inglis Le Breton was stationed.
 Unfortunately for Martha and William, just as their banns were being read her father was declared bankrupt and their wedding was cancelled.